vechain/vechain-sdk-js/docs/templates/certificates.md

 ## Purpose of Certificates

 Certificates are primarily used for purposes like attestation, validation, and verification of data authenticity.
-They are used as proofs of authenticity and origin for data exchanged within the vechain ecosystem.
+They are used as proofs of authenticity and origin for data exchanged within theVeChain ecosystem.

 ## Structure of a Certificate